Babylonian astrology: Planets and gods

 The Babylonians believed their gods' activities influenced their own lives.
-These celestial events were viewed by the Babylonians as divine intervention in their lives using the influence the sun, moon, and planets, and to communicate when bad or good events were going to occur.
-Horoscopic astrology is significant to Babylonian beliefs, because associating the sun, moon, and planets with their gods shaped the way the Babylonians lived their lives and viewed the world around them.
+These celestial events were viewed by the Babylonians as divine intervention in their lives using the influence of the Sun, Moon, and planets, and to communicate when bad or good events were going to occur.
+Horoscopic astrology is significant to Babylonian beliefs, because associating the Sun, Moon, and planets with their gods shaped the way the Babylonians lived their lives and viewed the world around them.
 The parallels between horoscopes and nativity omens from a Seleucid Tablet shows the benefic and malefic natures of the planets in Babylonian astrology.
 The Babylonians associated and created their beliefs around planets based on the nature of the god associated with it.
 'Benefic' means "good-doer".
 A planet with negative attributes would be classified as Malefic (meaning "bad-doer").
 Planets were believed to have influences and provide guidance to humans, as they lived their lives.
 The planet's nature determines if it is Benefic or Malefic.